jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ### Results ###

-To start the experiment, we must understand our lake.
-To do so, we plot the measured pH of the lake against the dimensionless residence time.
+To start the experiment, we must first understand the changes in pH in our lake.
+To do so, we plotted the measured pH of the lake against the dimensionless residence time.

 ![pH](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/pHgraph.png)
 Figure 2: pH of the lake against its dimensionless residence time